Saidsp19/sidecar/README.md

 % ./autogen.sh
 % mkdir objdir
 % cd objdir
-% ../configure --with-lapack=apple # only if on macOS
+% ../configure --with-lapack=apple # Only if on macOS
 ```

 If all goes well with `configure`, you should be able to build: